jjaswanson4/specification/system-design/margo-overview/technical-lexicon.md

 ### Device

-A device is a combination of hardware, provided by a device supplier, an operating system (either general purpose or specialized) that abstracts the underlying hardware resources for consumption by software, a workload orchestration agent, to handle application deployments from a workload fleet manager, and a runtime to run the specified software.
+A device is a combination of hardware, provided by a device supplier, an operating system (either general purpose or specialized) that abstracts the underlying resources for consumption by software, a workload orchestration agent, to handle application deployments from a workload fleet manager, and a runtime to run the specified software.

 Margo currently defines two deployment profiles: helm-based and docker/podman-based, which require either a kubernetes spec-compliant platform, or docker/podman capabilities, respectively.

 Devices can be standalone single nodes, or clusters of nodes, depending on the reqirements of the end user and the application, as long as the above conditions are met.
 Architecture of devices, such as multi-node clusters, redundancy and failover, high availablility, etc, are out of scope for Margo.

+Devices can also be virtualized, where a underlying platform presents capacity as virtual hardware to be consumed by an operating system, and optionally, a platform.

 ## Fleet Managers and Functionality